qhdud3100/Competition_of_Connect6/README.md

 ## play
 - Draws the stone if player click and decide to put.
-- Determines whether the game is over and informs you.
+- Determines whether the game is over.
 </br></br>

 ## finish